OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 ```

 --------------------------------------------------------------------------------
+## Retrieving the List of Hidden Row or Column Index Values
 The code uses the <span class="code">detectRows</span> parameter that
 you specified when you called the method to determine whether to
 retrieve information about rows or columns.